 The Consolidated Entity continues to meet all environmental obligations across its tenements.
 No reportable incidents occurred during the year.
 Environmental regulations applicable to the Consolidated Entity include the Environmental Protection Act 1994.

 Options

-During the year and to the date of this Directors' Report, the Company issued and allotted the following options:
+During the year and to the date of this Directors' Report, the Company has not issued any options.